bloeys/idc-docs/_GettingStarted/AddingACommand.md

           }

           //When the 'KillAllEnemies' method is called from the IDC,
-          //it will be run on each enemy, therefore killing all enemies [IDCCmd("KillAllEnemies")]
+          //it will run on each enemy, therefore killing all enemies [IDCCmd("KillAllEnemies")]
           void KillEnemy()
           {